dbish/DispatchMail/README.md

 `/api/whitelist` endpoint.
 Rules are saved in the metadata table under the `whitelist_rules` key and may match sender addresses, subject text, or rely on an LLM classification.

+## LLM Actions

+When processing emails, the system's language model can perform several actions by returning JSON instructions:

+- `{"label": "LabelName"}` &ndash; apply the given Gmail label.
+- `{"draft": "Reply text"}` &ndash; store a draft reply for human review.
+- `{"archive": true}` &ndash; archive the email by removing it from the Inbox.